 11) New Business

-PROPOSED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Danny Hill that the Municipality of the District of Clare transfer $1,409,555 from the Operating Fund to the Operating Reserve.
+MOVED BY Councillor Yvon LeBlanc and SECONDED BY Councillor Carl Deveau that the Council for the Municipality of the District of Clare award a sponsorship in the amount of $500 to the 2019 Woodland Conferences (Western Conference).

 12) In Camera Session